Degree Requirements

 - MATH 5052: Deterministic Math Models

 - Math/stat electives.
-Math/Stat electives include computational science (Matlab, SAS, R, and cloud introduction), regression analysis, stochastic processes, financial mathematics, time series, data mining, Bayesian statistics, linear programming, machine learning, data analytics, mathematics of climate, sparse sampling and representation, social network analysis, survey sampling, and cloud computing.
+Math/Stat electives include computational methods: computing with R & Python, cloud computing, regression models, unsupervised learning, financial mathematics, time series, data mining, Bayesian statistics, machine learning, deep learning, mathematics of climate, operations research, optimization, social network analysis, and survey sampling.

 - Every student is also permitted to take one non-math/stat elective.
 Some examples of non-math/stat electives are biostatistics, computer science, econometrics, public policy surveys and computational neuroscience.